 - Kenya: With its rugged glacier-clad summits and forested middle slopes, Mount Kenya is one of the most impressive landscapes in East Africa.
 There are 12 remnant glaciers on the mountain, all receding rapidly, and four secondary peaks that sit at the head of the U-shaped glacial valleys

 - Tanzania: Mount Kilimanjaro is one of the largest volcanoes in the world.
 It has three main volcanic peaks, Kibo, Mawenzi, and Shira.
 With its snow-capped peak and glaciers, it is the highest mountain in Africa at 5895 metres above the rolling plains of northern Tanzania.
-Add in your choice of Meru or Mawenzi for the best views of Kilimanjaro.
+Add in Mawenzi for the best views of Kilimanjaro.

 02 November 2021: Start date in Entebbe, Uganda